 Identify Painful Processes

-Business analysts identify all the resources needed to execute the process (inputs).
-We document the steps being taken, in what order and by whom.
 How do we do it?
-There are lots of different discovery methods – work groups, interviews, observation.
+There are many discovery methods: work groups, interviews, observation.
 You always hear how important it is to have “the right people at the table.”
-I absolutely agree with that, but for my money, one-on-one interactions consistently glean the most valuable insights.
+I absolutely agree, but for my money, one-on-one interactions consistently deliver the most valuable insights.

-Throughout every step of the process documentation journey, I’m looking for ways it can be done smarter.
-Can we cut steps, reduce manual inputs, save time, streamline?
-I even capture the physical resources currently used outside the digital platform (e.g. Post-it notes and document flags) to find ways the new, improved system can provide their utility.
+Throughout the process documentation journey, I watch for ways the process might be performed better.
+Can we cut steps?
+Reduce manual inputs?
+Combine?
+Simplify?
+Streamline?
+I even capture physical resources currently employed outside the digital platform (think Post-it notes and document flags) and explore ways to replicate their utility within a new, improved process.

 As a business analyst, Justin has painstakingly documented and optimized countless processes across several industries.
 His affinity for working with health care providers continues.
 In the national push for electronic health record adoption, he helped a thousand different Maryland providers achieve “meaningful use.”